About the Environmental Literacy and Sustainability Initiative

 Through a variety of programs and efforts, SMCOE equips school communities with the knowledge, skills, and experiences to act individually and collectively to bring forward an environmentally sustainable and just existence.
 Learn more about SMCOE's Environmental Literacy and Sustainability Initiative Programs below (listed in alphabetical order), and explore the links to visit program pages:

 - Community Based Environmental Literacy Partners (CBELP) Network: SMCOE convenes this network of Community Based Environmental Literacy Partners.
 The purpose of this network is to foster collaboration, build capacity and consistency in programs alignment, and further integrate into districts and schools.
 To learn more about this network visit Community Based Environmental Literacy Partners (CBELP) Network.

-- Environmental Literacy Initiative Community of Practice: SMCOE convenes a network of educators on a quarterly basis to focus on the knowledge, skills, and values needed for moving environmental literacy forward across a school’s Campus and Operations, Curriculum and Instruction, and Community and Culture.
+- Environmental Literacy Initiative Community of Practice (Network): SMCOE convenes a network of educators on a quarterly basis to focus on the knowledge, skills, and values needed for moving environmental literacy forward across a school’s Campus and Operations, Curriculum and Instruction, and Community and Culture.
 To learn more about this program visit Environmental Literacy Community of Practice.

 - Environmental Youth Leadership Network and Summits: The Environmental Youth Leaders Network (EYLN) brings together 7th-12th graders who are eager to make an environmental sustainability impact in their community.
-The network convenes for three annual summits in the Fall, Winter, and Spring.
+The network convenes for two annual summits in the Fall and Spring and stays connected through a monthly newsletter.
 To learn more about EYLN please visit Environmental Youth Leadership Network and Summits.